Daniel Robertson (infielder)

-Daniel Ray Robertson (born March 22, 1994) is an American professional baseball infielder in the Tampa Bay Rays organization.
+Daniel Ray Robertson (born March 22, 1994) is an American former professional baseball infielder.
 He was drafted by the Oakland Athletics in the first round of the 2012 Major League Baseball draft.
-He made his Major League Baseball (MLB) debut with the Rays in 2017 and has also played for the San Francisco Giants, Minnesota Twins and Milwaukee Brewers.
+He made his Major League Baseball (MLB) debut with the Tampa Bay Rays in 2017 and has also played for the San Francisco Giants and Milwaukee Brewers.

 Early life

 Robertson attended Upland High School in Upland, California.
 He batted .380 as a sophomore in 2010, with two home runs, 11 doubles, 33 runs batted in (RBIs) and 24 runs.
 He batted .545 as a junior in 2011, with six home runs, eight doubles, 22 RBIs, and 21 runs, and was named first-team All-Baseline League.
 As a senior, he hit .560 with six home runs and 41 RBIs.
 He was the Baseline League MVP and the All-California Interscholastic Federation-SS.
 He committed to play college baseball at UCLA.